ASEAN leaders demand access to coup-hit Myanmar | DW | 24.04.2021

 "The first requested commitment is for the Myanmar military to stop the use of violence and that all parties there at the same time must refrain so that tensions will be reduced," Widodo said.
 "The violence must be stopped and democracy, stability and peace in Myanmar must be restored."

+Malaysian Prime Minister Muhyiddin Yassin said Myanmar accepted the proposal to stop violence against civilians, according to state news agency Bernama.

+He called the meeting a success: "We have succeeded.
+It's beyond our expectation in getting the outcome from today's meeting."

-Singaporean Prime Minister Lee Hsien Loong called on Myanmar to allow an ASEAN delegation and the United Nations special envoy to visit the country.
-He said he was not opposed to humanitarian aid.
+Singaporean Prime Minister Lee Hsien Loong called on Myanmar to allow an ASEAN delegation and the United Nations special envoy to visit the country, in comments carried by Channel NewsAsia.

 The junta has launched a bloody crackdown on protests which has left more than 700 people dead.